-There are usually eight or nine events in the Winter Series marathon races.
-All are organised by Canoeing Victoria and described fully in the Canoe Marathon Diary (see the CV website)
+There are usually eight or nine events in the Paddle Victoria marathon series (previously the Winter Series marathon races).
+All are organised by Paddle Victoria and described fully in the PV Marathon Diary (see the PV website)

 The winter series is preceeded by the Victorian Marathon Championships held in around March each year and the Australian Marathon Championships in April.